What is Methitest and how is it used?

 Methyltestosterone is a white to creamy-white, odorless, slightly hydroscopic powder.
 It is practically insoluble in water, and is soluble in alcohol and other organic solvents.
 Methyltestosterone Tablets contain methyltestosterone, USP and acacia, lactose monohydrate, confectioner's sugar, corn starch, powdered cellulose, sodium lauryl sulfate, magnesium stearate, pregelatinized starch, and guar gum.

-- Primary hypogonadism (congenital or acquired) — Testicular failure due to cryptorchidism, bilateral torsion, orchitis, vanishing testis syndrome, or orchidectomy.
+- Primary hypogonadism (congenita or acquired) — Testicular failure due to cryptohidism, bilateral torsion, orchitis, vanishing testis syndrome, or orchidectomy.

 - Androgens may be used to stimulate puberty in carefully selected males with clearly delayed puberty.
 These patients usually have a familial pattern of delayed puberty that is not secondary to a pathological disorder; puberty is expected to occur spontaneously at a relatively late date.
 Brief treatment with conservative doses may occasionally be justified in these patients if they do not respond to psychological support.
 The potential adverse effect on bone maturation should be discussed with the patient and parents prior to androgen administration.
 An X-ray of the hand and wrist to determine bone age should be obtained every 6 months to assess the effect of treatment on the epiphyseal centers (see WARNINGS).